-I used the excellent Money Claim Online website also known as MCOL www.moneyclaim.gov.uk, to start my Small Claims action - the alternative method is to get an N1 Form from your local County Court - I'd recommend using MCOL, and this website deals with Cases started via the MCOL route.
+I used the excellent Money Claim Online website also known as MCOL www.moneyclaim.gov.uk, to start my Small Claims action - the alternative method is to download an N1 Form from the gov.uk website - I'd recommend using MCOL, and this website deals with Cases started via the MCOL route.

 Here are 4 things that I wish I had known when I first considered legal action:

 - Taking somebody to court is actually quite easy, you go to the MCOL site www.moneyclaim.gov.uk, register as a user and away you go (but please take advice from this website before doing that!).
 I had a consult with a solicitor before launching my case, but that wasn't strictly necessary.

 - Taking someone to court will cost you money, you pay Fees as the Case progresses through the Court system, I paid £385 in Court fees, the fees vary depending on how much you claim (see MY CASE below).

 - Taking someone to court will take time, the wheels of due process move slowly, you need to accept this and play the long game.
 My case took over 6 months from start to finish.